GoogleCloudPlatform/cluster-toolkit/docs/hybrid-slurm-cluster/on-prem-instructions.md

 #### Set IAM Roles
-The authenticated service account used by the slurm controller must have the Editor role in the cloud burst project.
+The authenticated service account used by the slurm controller must have the Editor role in the Google Cloud project.
 For more information on authenticating a service account, see the [Setup Authentication](#setup-authentication) section and the Google Cloud documentation on
 [Service Accounts](https://cloud.google.com/iam/docs/service-accounts).